hnfong/public-crap/writings/2023/17-Free_Will.md

 For people not used to exercising their "free will" (or "agency"), this subjective reality is truly a scary world full of uncertainties.
 Angel and demons lurk just behind the corner.

-But all one's conscious choices, especially those that seem apparently irrational, are inevitably made from pure love.
+But every conscious choice, especially those that seem apparently irrational, are inevitably made from pure love.
 And that, I think, is of utmost importance.